Garage Cabinet StorageUpdated: Feb. 23, 2023

 For most of us, the garage is more than just a parking space.
 It’s also storage space for outdoor toys and gardening gear and a workshop for home projects and hobbies.
 With its cabinets, open shelves and countertop, this wall system is designed to suit all those additional needs and still leave room for parking.
 And because it’s built around standard cabinets, installation is simple.
 If you can screw cabinets to the wall, you can build this system.

-You can install the cabinets, countertop and shelves in a single weekend.
+You can install garage cabinets, countertop and shelves in a single weekend.
 If you add extras like we did—a fresh paint job, a backsplash shelf, hooks and other hardware—expect to spend a second weekend completing the job.
 You’ll need standard tools like a drill and circular saw.
 A table saw will come in handy but isn’t absolutely necessary.
 We bought all the materials for our 24-ft.-long wall system at a home center for a total cost of $2,400.
 That’s about $100 per linear foot.
 If you use inexpensive cabinets as we did, your per-foot costs will be similar.

 Storage That’s Adaptable, Versatile, Simple